someoneus/sources/README.md

 # violet vex
-violet vex 1.0 is a experimental gui containing exploit for roblox
+violet vex 1.0 is a experimental gui containing exploit for roblox, expect bugs

-please keep in note that i didn't add any safety measures to the code so the code can be detected by anti cheat (detected by game anti cheat, roblox anti cheat is crappy)
+please keep in note that i didn't add any safety measures to the code, so the code can be detected by anti cheat (detected by game anti cheat, roblox anti cheat is crappy)